Nick Barnett: Green Bay Packers

-The Green Bay Packers finished first in the NFC North with a 10-6 record in 2003.
-On January 4, 2004, Barnett started in his first career playoff game and made six combined tackles (three solo) during a 33-27 overtime victory against the Seattle Seahawks during the NFC Wildcard Game.
-The following week, he made five solo tackles and defended two passes as the Packers lost 20-17 at the Philadelphia Eagles during the NFC Divisional Round and were eliminated from the playoffs.
+The Packers finished first in the NFC North with a 10–6 record in 2003.
+On January 4, 2004, Barnett started in his first career playoff game and made six combined tackles (three solo) during a 33–27 overtime victory against the Seattle Seahawks during the NFC Wildcard Game.
+The following week, he made five solo tackles and defended two passes as the Packers lost 20–17 at the Philadelphia Eagles during the NFC Divisional Round and were eliminated from the playoffs.

 On April 10, 2007, Barnett signed a six-year contract extension worth $34.85 million.

 Barnett missed the second half of the 2008 season after suffering a torn knee ligament during November 9's game against the Minnesota Vikings.

 Barnett suffered a season-ending wrist injury in a Week 4 matchup vs. the Detroit Lions.
 He was put on injured reserve on October 7, 2010.
 It was the second time in three seasons that Barnett ended his season on injured reserve.
 As of 2018 Barnett is third in all-time tackles for the Green Bay Packers.

-On July 26, 2011, Barnett was informed by Packers General Manager, Ted Thompson, that the Packers will try to trade him, but if not, they will release him.
-He was released on July 28, after Green Bay was unable to find a trade.
+Barnett was released on July 28, after Green Bay was unable to find a trade.

 Buffalo Bills

 Barnett signed a three-year, $12 million deal with the Buffalo Bills on July 31, 2011.
-On February 11, 2013 the Bills announced that Barnett would be released from his contract along with safety George Wilson.
+On February 11, 2013, the Bills announced that Barnett would be released from his contract along with safety George Wilson.